Browse the Exhibit

 Voting closed June 17 at noon.

-Thank you for your vote and for your support of these artists.
+Thank you for your votes and for your support of these artists.

 My name is Joe Bigalke, I have been playing piano since I was 2.
 I started songwriting at age 15.
 I have found a love in orchestral compositions.
 Music is extremely therapeutic in dealing with autism and my uncle suicide in 2018.